-In San Francisco, for the last big bunch of years, her best friend has been James, 55 - fun, impulsive, gay, and a nurse.
+In San Francisco, for the last big bunch of years, her best friend has been James, 55 – a fun, impulsive nurse who is gay in all ways possible.
 They worked at the same hospital medical center for a dozen years.
 Friday night martinis, old classic movies at the Castro Theatre, and badly sung show tunes are their shared world until James decides to leave it all, become a shamanic astrologer, and move to Tolula, New Mexico, population 298.
 That’s where our story begins.

-With James gone, Meredith takes a Spanish class and happens to meet a much-younger Mexican man Rafi, 29, who works at a panaderia.
-She just wants to practice her Spanish and is wary of his advances - the age difference alone...
+James leaves and Meredith meets a much-younger Mexican man Rafi, 29, who works at a panaderia.
+She just wants to practice her Spanish but is wary of his advances - the age difference alone...
 But his tranquility, their mutual love of dancing, and his sincerity are too much for her to resist and they become lovers.
 Three months later, Rafi’s mother becomes seriously ill and he returns to his family back in Mexico.

 Once in Mexico, Meredith falls in love with Rafi all over again.
 But his family needs money and so he is going to cross the border once again and return to San Francisco where there is a job waiting.
 Disappointed that Rafi doesn’t want to come to New Mexico with her, Meredith returns to Tolula waiting for word that he has arrived safely in San Francisco.
-As the days and weeks limp by, she hears nothing and fears that he has died in the Sonoran desert.
-She looks endlessly for a job and in the meantime, James buys a tiny house so she has to move.
-She finds a cheap apartment in Santa Fe where her neighbors are all Mexicans.
+As the days and weeks limp by, she hears nothing and fears that he has died in the Sonoran Desert.
 As winter approaches and her savings dwindle, she starts to have nightmares about Rafi, and starts to spiral downward.

 But there is always hope.
 Meredith meets an ex-con, a Cherokee medicine woman, a German ornamental horticulturist, an 82-year old salsera, and a much-changed Rafi before finding her way to a new place of acceptance inside herself.